SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 Psychodynamic explanations tend to be reductionist as they simplify the complex process of personality formation, primarily attributing it to early childhood trauma and personality issues.
 However, evidence from studies involving both identical (MZ) and non-identical (DZ) twins suggests that biology also plays a significant role in shaping an individual's character and personality.

-To gain a more comprehensive understanding of personality development, it is crucial to adopt an eclectic approach that considers a broad range of factors, including both biological and environmental influences.
+Adopting an eclectic approach that considers a broad range of factors, including biological and environmental influences, is crucial to gain a more comprehensive understanding of personality development.
 Such an approach recognizes that personality is a complex interplay of various elements, and no single explanation can fully account for its complexity.
 By incorporating multiple perspectives, we can better understand how personality is formed and how it develops over time.

 IS PSYCHOLOGY A SCIENCE?